 The Chinese New Year is symbolized by a new animal zodiac, determined by a 12-year cycle.
 Today starts the Year of the Dragon, considered a very auspicious year.
 In ancient times the dragon was a symbol reserved for the Chinese emperor, and it is considered to be an extremely powerful sign.
 Chinese New Year celebrations traditionally lasts 15 days, from the first day (during a new moon) to the 15th day (a full moon).
 The Chinese like to align their actions with cosmic forces (astrology).

 This year is considered lucky for marriage, babies and businesses.
-Many Chinese couples are having fertility treatments so that they can have a Dragon baby.
+Many Chinese couples are having fertility treatments and using True Pheromones so that they can have a Dragon baby.
 In Chinese culture, the Dragon is a symbol of good fortune and intense charismatic power.

 This is a year when we may be able to achieve what seemed impossible before.
 Abundant good energy is available however, make sure you manage your energy wisely, so you don't get exhausted.

 It is also a good year to take financial risks as good returns are to be expected, especially so if you are born in the Year of the Dragon – 1940, 1952, 1964, 1976, 1988, 2000, and 2012.